• Skip to main content

 • You may have to reheat the sauce before combining with the pasta.

-• The pasta: Use any pasta shapes you like.
+• The pasta: Works with any pasta shapes.

 • Best served immediately.
 Leftovers can be refrigerated for up to 3 days.
 You may have to add a splash of water (and adjust the seasoning) when reheating the pasta.